Photo: Madrasa in the old city of Fez, Morocco (Sami Al-Daghistani)

 Reseach Group and Online Consortium

-This research group functions as an academic research unit at the Norwegian School of Theology, Religion and Society (MF) on Islamic intellectual history and ethics, particularly on Islamic environmental and economic thought, in order to expand and deepen both historical and modern research on those subjects.
-It will engage in a deep/critical reading of both Arabic and non-Arabic texts on specific themes, in order to interrogate the nature and boundaries of the field, as well as to deconstruct hegemonic discourses and historical processes of Eurocentrism that paint a partial and/or biased picture of Islam and the Muslim world.
+The research group functions as an academic research unit at the MF Norwegian School of Theology, Religion and Society on Islamic intellectual history and ethics, particularly on Islamic environmental and economic thought, in order to expand and deepen both historical and modern research on pertinent topics.
+It will engage in a deep/critical reading of both Arabic and non-Arabic texts on specific themes, in order to interrogate the nature and boundaries of the field of Islamic studies, as well as to deconstruct hegemonic discourses and historical processes of Eurocentrism that paint a partial and/or biased picture of Islam and the Muslim world.
 It is devised as a platform to further implement current research on Islamic studies at MF and more broadly in Oslo, as well as to seek external funding opportunities and collaboration.

 Part of the initiative is also the online consortium of webinars entitled “Critical Islamic Studies Lecture Series” hosted by the group leader at the MF's Center for Advanced Study of Religion (MF CASR), in order to discuss book projects and new research by international scholars in studies of Islam, the Middle East and/or South (East) Asia.
 The webinars, being interdisciplinary in nature, are open to the public, and are meant to facilitate critical discussions on epistemological, conceptual, methodological, and/or ethical predicaments in respected fields.
 The primary audience of these programs are those interested in Islamic studies, Religious Studies and/or Area Studies more broadly.